-Instructors are required to develop and prepare a course syllabus for each course they instruct, update that syllabus as appropriate every term they teach the course, and distribute a syllabus to each student in each course during the first week of classes.
-Syllabi may be either hand-delivered and/or electronically delivered via the Faculty Portal.
+Instructors are required to develop and prepare a course syllabus for each course they instruct, update that syllabus as appropriate every term they teach the course and distribute a syllabus to each student in each course during the first week of classes.
+Syllabi may be either hand-delivered and/or electronically delivered via the Faculty Portal or the learning management system.